Donggeun10/support/README.md

 - Code simplification using Lombok
 - Container creation and execution using Docker
 - Logging using Aspect and @Around
+- Add security configuration using Spring Security such as basic authentication
+- Add link to response using HATEOAS

 ## 1. Frameworks And Tools
 - JDK 21